Novel method for determining the light quark mass ratio using $\eta'\to\eta \pi\pi$ decays: Conclusions

 \section{Conclusions}

-In this Letter, a novel method for determining the light quark mass ratio parameter $Q$ is proposed.
-This method extracts symmetry breaking effects from symmetry conserved three-body decays by constructing unit disk distributions.
-We successfully apply the method to the decays $\eta'\to\eta\pi^0\pi^0$ and $\eta'\to\eta\pi^+\pi^-$.
-Using the BESIII data for these two decays published in Ref.~\cite{BESIII:2017djm}, we obtain $Q=22.3(7)$, which is compatible with previous determinations and has a comparable uncertainty.
+In this paper, a novel method for extracting symmetry breaking information from symmetry related three-body reactions is proposed.
+This method extracts symmetry breaking effects from symmetry conserving three-body decays by constructing unit disk distributions.
+We apply the method to the decays $\eta'\to\eta\pi^0\pi^0$ and $\eta'\to\eta\pi^+\pi^-$, as an illustrative application demonstrating the sensitivity to the light quark mass ratio parameter $Q$.
+Using the BESIII data for these two decays published in Ref.~\cite{BESIII:2017djm}, we obtain $Q=22.5(1.0)$, which is compatible with previous determinations and has a comparable uncertainty.

 The method can be further refined by including the $YX^2$ and $X^4$ terms, as done in Ref.~\cite{Escribano:2010wt}, which however are not available in the BESIII analysis in Ref.~\cite{BESIII:2017djm}.
-Additionally, the treatment of final state interactions in the decays can be improved by using a dispersion framework~\cite{Isken:2017dkw,Akdag:2021efj}.
+Furthermore, the treatment of final state interactions in the decays can be improved by using a dispersion framework~\cite{Isken:2017dkw,Akdag:2021efj} to reduce the theoretical uncertainty from unitarizing the NLO large $N_c$ ChPT amplitudes.

 BESIII has recently published a more thorough analysis of the $\eta'\to\eta\pi^0\pi^0$ decays \cite{BESIII:2022tas} with eight times more data.
 Although they include the $\pi\pi$ rescattering effect, they still lack the $YX^2$ and $X^4$ terms in their Dalitz plot distribution expansion.
-Nevertheless, once the full data set for the $\eta'\to\eta\pi^+\pi^-$ is available, the isospin-breaking parameter $Q$ can be extracted with a significantly reduced uncertainty.
+Nevertheless, once the full data set for the $\eta'\to\eta\pi^+\pi^-$ is available, the isospin-breaking parameter $Q$ can be extracted with a significantly reduced statistical uncertainty.

 The method can also be applied to other reactions, such as decays into $J/\psi \pi\pi$ from higher charmonium(-like) states, as well as analogous decays in the bottomonium sector, to extract the IB effects therein.
 For such reactions with the initial state mass higher than open-charm (open-bottom) thresholds, the IB effects are expected to be more complicated since the isospin mass splittings of intermediate open-flavor mesons could play a crucial role.
 Using the unit disk distribution method to extract the IB effects in these reactions would be of great interest for the study of the isospin breaking dynamics in the heavy quark sector.